networknt/light-doc/content/en/architecture/security.md

 #### Microservice to Microservice

-When a original client calling the first microservice, it only pass one token in the Authorization header.
-That token can be authorization code token or client credientials token.
-When the first microservice calls another one, the original token is still passed in Authorization header to the next service; however, the orginal token won't have the right scope
+When an original client calls the first microservice, it only passes one token in the Authorization header.
+That token can be the authorization code token or the client credentials token.
+When the first microservice calls another one, the original token is still passed in the Authorization header to the next service; however, the original token won’t have the right scope.

 #### Standalone App to Microservices

-Standalone application like desktop application or batch job might not have a specific user info but it need to access API or services to fulfill its task.
+Standalone applications like desktop applications or batch jobs might not have a specific user info but will need to access API or services to fulfill its task.
 In this case, the client credentials grant type will be followed.

 #### Single Page App to Microservices